AbbVie invests in Alector’s immunoneurology therapies for Alzheimer’s

 The majority of Alzheimer’s treatments in development take direct aim at the amyloid-β or tau proteins that are known to accumulate in the brains of people with the disease.
 But most of those drug candidates have failed in mid- or late-stage clinical trials.
 Rather than reduce aggregations of amyloid-β and tau directly, Alector’s approach is to recruit the brain’s immune cells to do the job, hopefully improving the connectivity and survival of brain cells.

-Alector CEO Arnon Rosenthal says immunoneurology is directly comparable to the burgeoning field of immuno-oncology treatments, which restore or boost the immune system’s natural ability to seek and destroy tumors.
+Alector CEO Arnon Rosenthal says immunoneurology is directly comparable to the burgeoning field of immuno-oncology, whose treatments restore or boost the immune system’s natural ability to seek and destroy tumors.
 “We have a lot of hope that this new field could provide a broad answer to dementia and other neurodegeneration,” Rosenthal says.

 Evidence for the immune system’s involvement in neurodegenerative disorders has mounted in recent years.
 Importantly, researchers discovered that certain genetic variants associated with an increased risk of Alzheimer’s are found in immune cells but not in neurons.
 Alector is designing antibodies that latch onto and activate or inhibit proteins on the surfaces of microglia and macrophages—immune cells found in the brain—to treat neurodegenerative diseases and dementias.

-AbbVie’s investment—a $205 million upfront payment and potential, future $20 million equity investment—will allow Alector to put two Alzheimer’s drugs into the clinic and support their development through Phase II studies, Rosenthal says.
+AbbVie’s investment will allow Alector to put two Alzheimer’s drugs into the clinic and support their development through Phase II studies, Rosenthal says.
 After that, AbbVie would conduct a larger Phase III study and potentially commercialize the drugs, with an option for 50-50 profit sharing between the two firms.

 Although Rosenthal would not disclose Alector’s targets, patents filed in 2015 indicate the development of antibodies against a microglial protein called TREM2.
-That target is generating excitement among Alzheimer’s researchers due to the discovery that genetic mutations in the gene for TREM2 can increase the risk of developing Alzheimer’s two to fourfold.
+That target is generating excitement among Alzheimer’s researchers because of the discovery that genetic mutations in the gene for TREM2 can increase the risk of developing Alzheimer’s two- to fourfold.

 Join the conversation